Important Physiological Processes to Understand the Real Purpose of the Alimentary Canal, Including the Stomach and Intestines

 22. Acid Excretion Through the Kidneys

-The kidneys excrete acids by combining hydrogen ions with urinary buffers such as phosphate (HPO4) or ammonia (Np) to form ammonium (NH4), which is eliminated in the urine.
+The kidneys excrete acids by combining hydrogen ions with urinary buffers such as phosphate (HPO4) or ammonia (NH3) to form ammonium (NH4), which is eliminated in the urine.
 This process is critical for maintaining the body’s acid-base balance【31】.

 23. Acid Exchange with Sodium and Potassium